PennController/penncontroller.github.io/reference/_how-to-guides/sending-recordings-to-an-s3-bucket.md

    ![alt text]({{site.baseurl}}/assets/images/amazon2.png)

-   Now, scroll down to see code editor where you will enter this code (replace the name of the bucket with your name of the bucket):
+   Now, scroll down to see code editor where you will enter this code:

+   <b>Note</b> : Replace the name of the bucket with your name of the bucket!

 ```javascript
     /*global crypto*/